Progress tracking

 Exercise progress screen

 Tap any exercise from the Progress tab to see its detailed history.
+The screen has two tabs: Graph (charts and stats) and History (a chronological list of every logged session, with editable set rows).

 Stats row